ChiChou/mistune/index.md

 >
 > Available for: iPhone 6s and later, iPad Pro (all models), iPad Air 2 and later, iPad 5th generation and later, iPad mini 4 and later, and iPod touch (7th generation)
 >
-> Impact: Processing a maliciously crafted URL may lead to arbitrary javascript code execution
+> Impact: Processing a maliciously crafted URL may lead to arbitrary JavaScript code execution
 >
 > Description: A validation issue was addressed with improved input sanitization.
 >